 If you want to use the Elemental Adept feat, the Draconic Sorcerer is among the best build choices available.
 In terms of raw spell damage output, it’s hard to match the Draconic Sorcerer between Elemental Affinity and Metamagic.
 The Evocation Wizard is comparable, but the ability to break the action economy with Metamagic allows the Draconic Sorcerer to produce much higher spikes of damage than the Evocation Wizard can match.

 Because Draconic Bloodline leans so heavily on elemental damage, the Elemental Adept feat is essentially required.
-Resistances will be a persistant problem which can negate your most exciting subclass features and render your favorite spells nearly useless.
-Also expect to take Transmued Spell Metamagic so that you can fit more spells into your favorite element.
+Resistances will be a persistent problem which can negate your most exciting subclass features and render your favorite spells nearly useless.
+Also expect to take Transmuted Spell Metamagic so that you can fit more spells into your favorite element.

 Draconic Bloodline is primarily a blaster, and between its unusal durability and emphasis on direct damage, it’s very simple to play.
 This makes the Draconic Bloodline Sorcerer an excellent choice for new players.